AngularJS: testing services that use $resource

 After some days of searching StackOverflow and other tutorials and articles on how to unit test AngularJS services that use $resource, “Working Effectively with Legacy Code” gave me an answer in a few minutes of reading: move the functionality into a new class.

 To break the dependency of the service on $resource, I used the advice of “Working Effectively with Legacy Code”.
-This is a wonderful book that every software developer should have on their shelves or on their ebook reader.
-Great reference books are a god-send and quickly help you solve a problem.

 The reason for this is that the callback functions given to the $resource promise are private functions.
 There is no way of accessing them until you call the promise and force it.